boolean-uk/js-fundamentals-functions-1/README.md

 ## Instructions

-- Read through the numbered comments in the following files to understand the requirements of this exercise.
+- Read through the numbered comments - eg `1.
+Define a function...` - in the following files to understand the requirements of this exercise.
   - `src/calling-functions.js`
   - `src/creating-functions.js`
   - `src/creating-functions-multiple-args.js`